CamiloEFB/CamiloEFB/README.md

 - 🔭 I’m currently working on projects  related to data science
 - 🌱 I’m currently learning MLOps
 - 🥅 2023 Goals: Contribute more to Open Source projects
+- :speech_balloon:I am fluent in: Spanish and English

 ---